OklenCodes/Qlearning/README.md

 NEXT STEP

-May involve creating a Q learning enviroment
+May involve creating a Q learning enviroment and seeing how the agent adapts to rewards and "enemy" with certain restrictions